-A spill must be dealt with as quickly as possible and staff are obliged to take responsibility/follow the guidelines.
+Any spillage must be dealt with as quickly as possible and staff are obliged to take responsibility/follow the guidelines.
 Spillages will be cleared up following the schools procedures and considering the control of infection.
 Any spilled medication will be deemed unsuitable for administration and if necessary parents will be asked to provide additional medication.

-The school has additional procedures in place for the management of bodily fluids which are detailed in intimate care policy.
+The school has additional procedures in place for the management of bodily fluids which are detailed in the intimate care policy.

-If the school holds any cytotoxic drugs, there management will be separately risk assessed and follow Health and Safety Executive (HSE) guidance.
+If the school holds any cytotoxic drugs, their management will be separately risk assessed and any Health and Safety Executive (HSE) guidance will be followed.